 The time zone and Daylight Saving Time correction depend on the underlying OS.
+The return value is based on the OS System Time.

 '''

 erlang:localtime_to_universaltime(Localtime) -> Universaltime

-Types:

 '''

-'''

 Localtime = Universaltime = calendar:datetime()

-'''

 Converts local date and time to Universal Time Coordinated (UTC), if supported by the underlying OS.
 Otherwise no conversion is done and Localtime is returned.
 Example: